Sandragun/event-helper-website/SETUP_GUIDE.md

 3. Find your user and change `role` from `'user'` to `'admin'`
 4. Now you can login as admin!

+## Step 6: Try the Chatbot

+- Open the user dashboard and click the 💬 Chatbot button
+- The Gemini assistant will ask for missing profile details and help register users
+- All conversations are logged via your webhook with profile identifiers

 ## That's it! 🎉

 - Visit `/` to see public events
-- Login as user to register for events
+- Login as user to register for events or chat with the bot
-- Login as admin to manage events and scan QR codes
+- Login as admin to manage events, preview posters, and scan QR codes